Homotopy moment maps: Obstructions and central extensions

 If $G$ is acting on $(M,\omega)$, then Prop.\ \ref{cocycle_prop} gives an important corollary. \begin{cor} If $(M,\omega)$ is a pre-$n$-plectic manifold equipped with a $G$-action such that $\g$ preserves $\omega$ then $\forall p \in M$ the linear map

 where $v_{i}$ is the vector field associated to $x_{i} \in \g$, is a degree $(n+1)$-cocycle in $\CE(\g)$.
-Moreover, if $M$ is connected, then the cohomology class $[c^{\g}_{p}]$ is independent of $p \in M$. \end{cor} \begin{proof} By assumption, $\g$ acts via local Hamiltonian vector fields, and $c^{\g}_{p}$ is the pullback of the cocycle defined in Prop.\ \ref{cocycle_prop} along the Lie algebra morphism $v_{-}$. \end{proof} \begin{remark} Note that if the $G$-action has a fixed point then $[c^{\g}_p]=0$. \end{remark}
+Moreover, if $M$ is connected, then the cohomology class $[c^{\g}_{p}]$ is independent of $p \in M$. \end{cor} \begin{proof} By assumption, $\g$ acts via local Hamiltonian vector fields, and $c^{\g}_{p}$ is the pullback of the cocycle defined in Prop.\ \ref{cocycle_prop} along the Lie algebra morphism $v_{-}$. \end{proof} \begin{remark} Note that if the $G$-orbit of a point $p$ is of dimension smaller than $n+1$, then $[c^{\g}_p]=0$.
+In particular, this holds if $p$ is a fixed point of the $G$-action. \end{remark}

 The next proposition shows that the class $[c^{\g}_{p}] \in H^{n+1}_{\CE}(\g)$ is an obstruction to having a homotopy moment map. \begin{prop} If $(M,\omega)$ is a connected pre-$n$-plectic manifold, and $M$ is equipped with a $G$-action which induces a homotopy moment map $ \g \to L_{\infty}(M,\omega)$, then where $[c^{\g}_{p}] \in H^{n+1}_{\CE}(\g)$ is the cohomology class defined in Cor.\ \ref{cocycle_cor}. \end{prop} \begin{proof} By Def.\ \ref{main_def} the homotopy moment map corresponds to structure maps $f_{1},\ldots,f_{n}$ satisfying Eqs.\ \eqref{main_eq_1} and \eqref{main_eq_2}.
 Since $\deg{f_{n}}=1-n$, the map $f_{n}$ takes values in $\cinf(M)$.
 Let $p \in M$, and define